 19. Force Majeure.
 Any delay or failure of either party to perform its obligations under this Contract will be excused to the extent that the delay or failure was caused by an event beyond such party’s control, without such party’s fault or negligence and that by its nature could not have been foreseen by such party or, if it could have been foreseen, was unavoidable (which events may include natural disasters, acts or God, acts of a governmental entity, embargoes, explosions, riots, wars, acts of terrorism, fires, floods, epidemics, quarantine, restrictions, or freight embargoes) (each, a “Force Majeure”).
 Notwithstanding anything in this Section 19 to the contrary, (i) labor problems of Seller, its subcontractors and/or its suppliers, including, without limitation, lockouts, strikes and slowdowns (ii) the inability of Seller, its subcontractors and/or its suppliers to obtain power, materials, labor, equipment or transportation, (iii) Seller’s or its subcontractor’s financial inability to perform, (iv) changes in the cost or availability of materials, components, services, or market conditions, and (iv) Seller actions or contract disputes with subcontractors are not, in each case, a Force Majeure and will not, in each case, excuse performance by Seller under this Contract or otherwise excuse performance by Seller on theories of force majeure, commercial impracticability, or otherwise, and Seller expressly assumes these risks.
 Seller must give Buyer prompt notice of any event or circumstance that is reasonably likely to result in a Force Majeure and the anticipated duration of such Force Majeure.
 Seller must use all diligent efforts to end the Force Majeure, ensure that the effects of any Force Majeure are minimized, and resume full performance under this Contract.
 During any Force Majeure, Buyer may, at its option, purchase the Goods from other sources and reduce the quantities (and any corresponding payment) set forth in this Contract without liability to Seller.
 If requested by Buyer, Seller will, within five (5) days of such request, provide adequate assurances that the delay will not exceed thirty (30) days.
 If the delay lasts more than thirty (30) days or Seller does not provide adequate assurance (within a commercially reasonable time not to exceed ten (10) days from the date of the request) that the delay will cease within thirty (30) days, Buyer may immediately cancel this Contract without liability to Seller of any kind or nature.
 Without limiting the foregoing, Seller, at its expense, shall take such actions as are necessary to ensure the supply of goods to Buyer for a period of at least ninety (90) days during any anticipated labor disruption or resulting from the expiration of Seller’s labor contracts.

 20. Insurance.
-Seller must carry and maintain, at its own expense, the following insurance coverage in reasonable amounts: workers compensation, comprehensive general liability (including products/completed operations, contractual liability, person injury, and blanket contractual liability), and, if applicable, automobile liability.
+During the Term and for three (3) years thereafter, Seller must carry and maintain, at its own expense, the following insurance coverage in reasonable amounts: workers compensation, comprehensive general liability (including products/completed operations, contractual liability, person injury, and blanket contractual liability), and, if applicable, automobile liability.
 Seller will name Buyer as an additional insured under all such insurance policies.
 Seller must also fully insure any and all property of Buyer which is in Seller’s possession (including any work-in-process for which Buyer has paid for whether or not title has passed) against loss or damage to the extent of its insurable value, without deductible, at Seller’s cost, and designate Buyer as the loss payee.
-Without limiting the foregoing, Seller must obtain and maintain, at its own expense, general liability insurance in an amount of at least $5 million per occurrence or other amount agreed to in writing with Buyer.
+Without limiting the foregoing, during the Term and for three (3) years thereafter, Seller must obtain and maintain, at its own expense, general liability insurance in an amount of at least $5 million per occurrence or other amount agreed to in writing with Buyer.
 All insurance coverage shall be primary coverage to Buyer regardless of any other coverage Buyer receives or is entitled to receive.
-Seller shall provide Buyer with certificates of insurance evidencing the foregoing coverages, which shall provide that they cannot be terminated or coverages reduced without at least 10 days prior written notice to Banza, and shall thereafter provide such certificates of insurance upon the renewal of such policies and upon five (5) days prior written notice thereof to Banza, together with the underlying policies if requested by Banza.
+Seller shall provide Buyer with certificates of insurance evidencing the foregoing coverages, which shall provide that they cannot be terminated or coverages reduced without at least ten (10) days prior written notice to Buyer, and shall thereafter provide such certificates of insurance upon the renewal of such policies and upon five (5) days prior written notice thereof to Buyer, together with the underlying policies if requested by Buyer.

 (a) Termination.
 In addition to any other rights or remedies of Buyer under this Contract or applicable Law, Buyer may terminate this Contract or any of its obligations under this Contract, in whole or in part (i) upon an Event of Default (subject to the provisions of Section 21) (a “Termination for Cause”), or (ii) at any time for any reason upon at-least ten (10) business days prior written notice to Seller (a “Termination for Convenience”).
 Buyer shall have the right to a Termination for Cause or a Termination for Convenience notwithstanding the existence of a Force Majeure event.
 The effective date of any termination will be on the date of Buyer’s written notice of termination or such later date as set forth in the notice.
 Buyer shall have no obligation to Seller, Seller’s subcontractors, Seller’s suppliers, or any other entity of any kind upon a Termination for Cause.
 In the event Buyer did not have a right to a Termination for Cause, Seller agrees any termination notice by Buyer to Seller will be deemed a Termination for Convenience.
 Notwithstanding anything contained herein, and in recognition of Buyer’s commitments to its customers are made in reliance of Seller’s commitments under this Contract, Seller has no right to terminate this Contract.